Facilitated communication: Overview

-Facilitated communication is promoted as a means to assist people with severe communication disabilities in pointing to letters on an alphabet board, keyboard or other device so that they can communicate independently.
+Facilitated communication is promoted as a means to assist people with severe communication disabilities in pointing to letters on an alphabet board, keyboard, or other device so that they can communicate independently.
 It has also been called "supported typing", "progressive kinesthetic feedback", and "written output communication enhancement".
 It is related to the Rapid Prompting Method (RPM), also known as "informative pointing", which also has no evidence of efficacy.

 The person with disabilities, who is often unable to rely on speech to communicate, is called the communication partner, while the person holding their arm is called the facilitator.
 The facilitator holds or touches the communication partner's elbow, wrist, hand, sleeve or other parts of the body while the communication partner points to letters of the alphabet on a keyboard or other device.
+Biklen describes FC as provision of "physical supports under the forearm, under or above the wrist, or by helping a person to isolate the index finger to facilitate the use of communication aid" and contrasts it with "typing independently, with support by a hand on a shoulder, or hand on a sleeve, leg, or elsewhere".

 One device popular with early FC users was the Canon Communicator, which printed a tape of letters when activated.
 However, two American companies were later charged by the Federal Trade Commission for making "false and unsubstantiated claims" that the device could enable disabled people to communicate using FC.
 The companies settled and stopped mentioning FC in their advertising campaigns.

 Proponents of FC claim that the reason people with autism cannot communicate effectively involves motor issues such as apraxia, and that they "lack confidence in their abilities" but physical support helps them overcome this limitation.
 However, this claim is unsubstantiated.
-Research indicates that non-verbal autistics are unable to communicate due to intellectual disability.
+Research indicates that many non-verbal people with autism spectrum disorder are unable to communicate due to intellectual disability.